liamloads/addition/README.md

 #### Details

-The command line interface accepts two numeric parameters.
+The command line interface accepts two numeric arguments.

-The result is the first parameter added to the second parameter.
+The result is the first argument added to the second argument.

 #### Examples